raml-org/raml-spec/versions/raml-10/raml-10.md

   post:                        # this method is also secured
 ```

-To pass parameter values to resource types and traits, use a map when declaring the resource type or trait to be used, as illustrated in the following example.
+To pass parameter values to resource types and traits, use a map when declaring the resource type or trait, as illustrated in the following example.

 ```yaml
 #%RAML 1.0